artsy/hokusai/README.md

 hokusai deps --s3-bucket <bucket name> --s3-key <file key>
 ```

-The following commands refer to a Kubernetes context.
-By convention, Hokusai looks for both a `staging` and a `production` context available to `kubectl` (usually in `~/.kube/config`).

-When running `hokusai setup` `staging.yml` and `production.yml` are created in the hokusai project directory, which Hokusai then matches to its respective context.
-These files define what Hokusai calls "Stacks".
+When running `hokusai setup` `staging.yml` and `production.yml` are created in the hokusai project directory.
+These files define what Hokusai calls "stacks", and Hokusai is opinionated about a workflow between a staging and production Kubernetes context.
+Hokusai commands such as `stack`, `secrets`, `deploy` and `logs` require invocation with either the `--staging` or `--production` flag, which references the respective stack YAML file and interacts with the respective Kubernetes context.

-Similarly, Hokusai creates "Secrets" within a given context by managing a Kubernetes secret object named `{project-name}-secrets`.
-Hokusai is not limited to these two contexts, and you can add other contexts as well as other yml files to support them.

-Run `hokusai check` to check that `staging` and `production` contexts are available to `kubectl`.

 ### Working with Secrets